araalinetworks/api/doc/source/araalipolicy.rst

 Araali UI
 ---------

-In the image below the user chooses a link from Prometheus to the control plane service and clicking on the green save button takes us to the template editor.
+In the image below the user chooses a link from Prometheus to the control plane service and clicking on the green save button takes them to the template editor.

 .. image:: https://raw.githubusercontent.com/araalinetworks/api/main/doc/source/images/linkToTemplatePrometheus.png
  :width: 600